kwaldenphd/elements-of-computing/_sources/intro.md

 # Elements of Computing

-Prof. Walden is exploring publishing instrucitonal materials in a different format this semester.
+Prof. Walden is exploring a new way of sharing instructional materials this semester.
 This is a work in progress!

+The `How-To` page is a good place to start in terms of how to use this book.

-Use the menu on the left-hand side of the page to navigate this content.
+Use the table of contents on the left-hand side of the page to get started.